The Difference Between OKRs That Look Good and OKRs That Work

 - 3 min read

+At the beginning of every quarter, many companies experience a familiar scene.
 A meeting is scheduled.
 Slides are prepared.
-Objectives are written in confident language.
+Objectives are crafted with confident language.
 Key Results are measurable, ambitious, and beautifully formatted.
 Everyone leaves the room feeling aligned.
+However, three weeks later, no one has opened the document again.

 When OKRs Are Built for Appearances

-These OKRs serve more as proof that a planning process happened than as tools that guide behavior.
+These OKRs serve more as proof that a planning process occurred than as tools that guide behavior.
+They look polished, but they don’t change how teams work.

 What Working OKRs Actually Do

+OKRs that truly work behave very differently.
 They are visible, not hidden in folders.
 They are referenced weekly, not quarterly.
 They evolve through discussion, not silence.
-Most importantly, they influence decisions - what gets priority, what gets postponed, and where focus should go next.
+Most importantly, they influence decisions—what gets priority, what gets postponed, and where focus should go next.

 Working OKRs are not perfect at the start of the quarter.
 They become useful through consistent interaction.
 Teams learn where assumptions were wrong, where goals were too vague, or where Key Results need clarification.